Skip to main content

 December 16, 2025 - March 15, 2026

 With over 35,000 drawings, the Centre Pompidou’s graphic art collection is one of the world’s largest collections.
-For the first time, nearly 300 works by 120 artists including Dubuffet, Basquiat, Delaunay, Kentridge and many others reveal, at the Grand Palais, a constantly reinvented art of drawing.
+For the first time, more than 300 works by 120 artists including Dubuffet, Basquiat, Delaunay, Kentridge and many others reveal, at the Grand Palais, a constantly reinvented art of drawing.

-Many artists have embraced this original and cathartic form of expression to push the boundaries of art, transforming drawing today into a laboratory of infinite possibilities.
-Beyond the sheet of paper or the traditional sketchbook, drawing now extends to other surfaces—up to the wall and the installation space—and opens itself to other practices, whether photographic, cinematic, or digital.
+Many artists have embraced this original and cathartic mode of expression to push the boundaries of art.
+Beyond the sheet of paper or the traditional sketchbook, its domain extends to other supports.
+Drawing has entered the realm of the wall and installation and opens up to other practices: photographic, cinematographic, and digital.
+The renewed interest of younger generations of artists demonstrates the ongoing relevance of this simple and accessible medium.

-The renewed interest shown by younger generations of artists bears witness to the remarkable vitality of this elemental and accessible medium.
-The exhibition highlights major works from the collection rarely shown to the public, including pieces by Balthus, Marc Chagall, Willem de Kooning, Sonia Delaunay, Jean Dubuffet, George Grosz, Vassily Kandinsky, Paul Klee, Fernand Léger, Henri Matisse, Amadeo Modigliani, Pablo Picasso, Karel Appel, Jean-Michel Basquiat, Roland Barthes, Robert Breer, Trisha Brown, Marlène Dumas, William Kentridge, Robert Longo, Giuseppe Penone, Robert Rauschenberg, Kiki Smith, and Antoni Tàpies.
+The exhibition highlights major works from the collection that are rarely shown, including pieces by Balthus, Marc Chagall, Willem de Kooning, Sonia Delaunay, Jean Dubuffet, George Grosz, Vassily Kandinsky, Paul Klee, Fernand Léger, Henri Matisse, Amedeo Modigliani, Pablo Picasso, Karel Appel, Jean-Michel Basquiat, Roland Barthes, Robert Breer, Trisha Brown, Marlène Dumas, William Kentridge, Robert Longo, Giuseppe Penone, Robert Rauschenberg, Kiki Smith, and Antoni Tàpies.

 Coproduction between Centre Pompidou and GrandPalaisRmn